Supported Wage System (SWS)

 The SWS is set up for employees with disability who are not able to perform jobs at the same capacity as any other employee.
 Under SWS, special workplace arrangements are created so that employers can pay wages to a person with disability based on how productive they are in their job.

-This allows employers to pay wages based on the workplace productivity of a person with disability, however, the employer’s formal workplace agreement must include arrangements for SWS if they want to apply for SWS.
 If you make an application for SWS, your employee with disability will need to have a SWS assessment from a qualified assessor.

 The assessment will: